da44754/StudentAffairs/README.md

 # StudentAffairs
-A website designed to assist Student Affairs in managing student information.
+This website designed to assist Student Affairs in managing student information.

 ### Features
 - Add new student to the system.